Toward a Unified de Sitter Holography: A Composite $T\bar{T}$ and $T\bar{T}+\Lambda_2$ Flow: Introduction

-Motivated by Ref.~\cite{AliAhmad:2025kki}, we propose a unified framework for the two holographic models in dS holography by combining the $T\bar{T}$ and $T\bar{T}+\Lambda_2$ flows in dS spacetime, namely, relate two deformations in the third row of Table~\ref{summary}.
+As discussed above, the two classes of models in dS holography exhibit pronounced differences in the fundamental properties of their dual field theories.
+Holography with a spacelike boundary is typically associated with a non-unitary dual field theory, whereas holography with a timelike boundary often gives rise to a dual theory that is intrinsically nonlocal.
+This inherent tension between unitarity and locality constitutes one of the central features that distinguish dS holography from the AdS/CFT correspondence, and it highlights the fundamental challenges in constructing a consistent holographic dual description of dS spacetime.
+Motivated by Ref.~\cite{AliAhmad:2025kki}, we propose a consistent dS holographic model by combining the $T\bar{T}$ and $T\bar{T}+\Lambda_2$ flows in dS spacetime, as summarized in the third row of Table~\ref{summary}.
+This construction provides a unified framework that simultaneously incorporates both classes of dS holographic models.

 Our construction is carried out in the static patch of dS spacetime and its extension.
 The static coordinate for dS spacetime is given by

 where $r \in (0,\lds)$ corresponds to the static region, whereas $r \in (\lds,\infty)$ corresponds to its extended spacetime.
 The Penrose diagram of the dS static spacetime is shown in Fig.~\ref{The Penrose diagram of dS static spacetime}.
 In Fig.~\ref{dsstaticcoordinate}, $\mathcal{I}^{+}$ denotes the future infinity $r = \infty$, and $r=0$ represents the south pole, i.e., the position of a static observer.
 It is evident that outside the cosmological horizon ($r>\lds$), the coordinate $r$ behaves as timelike, while it remains spacelike inside the horizon.
 When the holographic principle is applied to the dS static spacetime, the holographic model outside the cosmological horizon corresponds to the first type of dS holographic model, whereas the model inside the horizon corresponds to the second type.
 In both cases, the dual field theory is defined on a codimension-one hypersurface at constant $r=r_c$.
 As illustrated in Fig.~\ref{dsstaticflow}, when the boundary starts from spacelike infinity, it is driven inward by the $T\bar{T}$ deformation.
 Once the boundary crosses the cosmological horizon and becomes timelike, the deformation transitions to the $T\bar{T}+\Lambda_2$ one, which continues to push the boundary toward the static observer.
 This process offers a unified description of the two classes of holographic models in dS spacetime.

 This paper is organized as follows.
 In Section~\ref{section2:flowequation}, we employ the Hamiltonian constraints to derive the trace flow equations for dS spacetimes with spacelike and timelike boundaries, and derive the associated deformation flow equations on the field theory side.
 In Section~\ref{Energy spectrum}, we compute the energy spectrum of the two deformation flows and match them at the critical deformation parameter through appropriate boundary conditions.
 In Section~\ref{Bulk analysic}, we provide a holographic interpretation of the composite flow formed by the $T\bar{T}$ and $T\bar{T}+\Lambda_2$ deformations, and test our proposal by evaluating the quasi-local energy.
 In Section~\ref{Holographic Entanglement Entropy}, we further examine our proposal through holographic entanglement entropy.
 Section~\ref{Conclusion and Discussion} presents our conclusions and discusses possible directions for future research.